 SIMPLE IRA (less than 2 years old)

 - A SIMPLE IRA can be transferred to another tax-deferred IRA if the account has been in existence for more than 2 years.
 If a SIMPLE IRA is less than 2 years old, it can be transferred, but only to another SIMPLE IRA.
+You can establish a self-directed IRA as a SIMPLE IRA.

 Are My Funds Compatible?